-A stream crossing and dam inventory to assess fish passage barriers in the Little Androscoggin River watershed will begin in May 2013 with a training session for volunteers will be held at the Oxford Town Office, 85 Plesant Street, Oxford on Friday, May 10 from 8:30 a.m. to 3;30 p.m.
+A stream crossing and dam inventory to assess fish passage barriers in the Little Androscoggin River watershed began in May 2013 with a training session for volunteers held at the Oxford Town Office, 85 Plesant Street, Oxford on Friday, May 10.

 A voluntary program to give farmers credit for good stewardship.